david-garza/enterococci_prediction_analysis/machine_learning/README.md

 ## Preliminary Data Preprocessing

-Several attempts at preprocessing were attempted because several different types of models were used to predict the bacteria counts, regression,  or risk level, classifier.
+Several attempts at preprocessing were attempted because several different types of models were used to predict the bacteria counts, regression,  or risk level, and  classifier.

 ### Encoding

 Features that were strings such as beach name or station name had to be encoded.
-The pandas method get_dummies() was applied to these bariables to transform them into binary categories.
+The pandas method get_dummies() was applied to these variables to transform them into binary categories.

 Encoding was used in both the regression and classifier models.